crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 ### Alternative Delimiters

 Some string literals may contain a lot of double quotes – think of HTML tags with quoted argument values for example.
 It would be cumbersome to have to escape each one with a backslash.
-Alternative literal delimiters are a convenient alternative. `%(...)` is equivalent to `"..."` except that the delimiters are denoted by parentheses (`(` and `)`) instead of double-quotes.
+Alternative literal delimiters are a convenient alternative. `%(...)` is equivalent to `"..."` except that the delimiters are denoted by parentheses (`(` and `)`) instead of double quotes.

 ```{.crystal .crystal-play}
 puts %(I say: "Hello World!")